MengYan0901/DL_Homework/README.md

 ### Front-end UI
 We can change the batch-size of the images inputting in the model, from 1 to 3.
 (If the batch-size is bigger, using our model maybe can not get better results.
-Because maybe with larger batch-size, the model may need larger step to denoise it.)
+Because with larger batch-size, the model may need larger step to denoise it.)

 Interface Result:
 ![UI](results/Frontend-UI/UI3.png)